 K Series and A Series bring new realms of sound to one of Germany’s most recognized landmarks

-HANOVER, Germany – 28th September 2020 - Amongst the beauty of swaths of green regal parks, palaces, and museums, Hanover, the capital city of Lower Saxony, is home to the region's most recognized landmarks Landesfunkhaus Niedersachsen (State Broadcast Station), which is also part of regional public radio and television broadcaster, Northern German Broadcasting (NDR).
-Its iconic building is home to Kleiner Sendesaal, a 350-seat hall that plays host to various corporate and music events, and the 1,250-capacity Großer Sendesaal, primarily used for the NDR Radiophilharmonie, which produces over a hundred concerts each year.
-This summer, both halls received a significant audio upgrade designed around L-Acoustics ultra-compact, powerful Kiva II, and flexible A Series.
+HANOVER, Germany – 28th September 2020 – Amongst the beauty of regal parks and palaces, swathes of green and museums, Hanover, the capital city of Lower Saxony, is home to Landesfunkhaus Niedersachsen (State Broadcast Station), one of the region’s most recognized landmarks and part of regional public radio and television broadcaster, Northern German Broadcasting (NDR).
+Its iconic building is home to Kleiner Sendesaal, a 350-seat hall that plays host to an array of corporate and music events along with the 1,250-capacity Großer Sendesaal, which has been primarily used for the NDR Radiophilharmonie, which produces over a hundred concerts each year.
+Both halls received a major audio upgrade this summer designed around L-Acoustics ultra-compact, powerful Kiva II, and flexible A Series.

-Both halls host events that span from live music to cinema sound film concerts and the existing sound system was not keeping up with the demands for high-quality sound reinforcement.
+Both halls host events that span from live music to film concerts with cinema sound, and the existing sound system was not keeping up with the demands for high-quality sound reinforcement.
 “The ever-increasing sound quality requirements, coupled with the rider requirement of incoming productions, led us to look for a new, optimized sound system that can take us into a new era of audio,” explains Ingo Schwarze, music production team leader at Landesfunkhaus Niedersachsen.

-In addition to sound quality consideration, the team was working with architectural requirements.
-There were clearly defined rigging points with weight limitations, height restrictions for film performances where speaker hangs would need to be clear of the cinema screen, and pre-configured side and frontfill placement.
+In addition to sound quality considerations, the team was also working with architectural requirements.
+There were clearly defined rigging points with weight limitations, height restrictions for film performances where speaker hangs would need to be clear of the cinema screen, and pre-configured placement of side- and front-fills.

-With L-Acoustics confirmed as the choice system for both halls, L-Acoustics Sales Manager, Sebastian Wittrock, and Martin Rode, Head of Application, Install, created the system design.
+With L-Acoustics confirmed as the system of choice for both halls, L-Acoustics Sales Manager Sebastian Wittrock and Martin Rode, Head of Application, Install, began creating the system design.
 The final configuration for the Großer Sendesaal comprises left/right hangs of seven Kiva II and two SB15m subs in a cardioid arrangement.
-Three L-Acoustics SB18m subwoofers are positioned as mobile stacks on either side of the stage, while five Kiva II are deployed for sidefill.
-For frontfill, nine 5XT coaxial loudspeakers are evenly spaced across the stage lip, ensuring full distributed sound throughout the auditorium.
+Three L-Acoustics SB18m subwoofers are positioned as mobile stacks on either side of the stage, whilst five Kiva II are deployed for side fill.
+Nine 5XT coaxial loudspeakers are evenly spaced across the stage lip for front fill, ensuring fully distributed sound throughout the auditorium.
 One 5XT per side also serves for outfill.
 “Kiva II excels in the large hall, where the hexagonal floor plan makes it exceptionally difficult to achieve uniform sound distribution,” Schwarze enthuses.
 “Previously, we had major problems with reflections, frequency cancellations, and the resulting poor speech intelligibility.
 With Kiva II, those issues have been noticeably improved,” he concludes.

 Schwarze particularly appreciates the fact that the SB18m subs are mobile.
 “We can use them in both halls, depending on the sound requirements, which is great for our ROI,” he emphasizes.